gavin-lusby/McDonaldsInventory/README.md

 # GENERAL PROGRAMMING NOTES

+# --> We've noticed some bugs in the console output (presumably because some of the program was coded in PyCharm and some in Replit).
+The code itself should be fine; if you encounter weird bugs in the console print statements, reloading and running the program again should fix the issue.

 # --> subdivs.csv does not get modified by the program.
 It should only be edited manually when adding new products.

 # --> Some changes were committed in-meet or commits weren't made though changes were, so they don't show up on the GitHub commit/push history.
 To accurately reflect who contributed what, we left a few 'edited by' header comments (Gavin and Katie mostly committed/pushed so those edits will show up and be attributed to our accounts on GitHub, so we thought putting them here in Replit comments again would be unnecessary).